Embassy & Consulate Legalization (Non-Hague Countries)

 Timing & Expectations

-Embassy and consulate legalization timelines vary based on destination country requirements, embassy or consulate processing time, document type, and whether federal authentication is required.
+Embassy and consulate legalization timelines vary based on destination country requirements, embassy or consulate processing time, document type, and whether state and/or federal authentication is required.

 Because timelines and requirements differ significantly, turnaround and pricing are confirmed only after document review.